farhan-haroon/Autonomous-Navigation/README.md

 The differential drive robot that we have used is the **Turtle Bot 3 - Waffle Pi** from **ROBOTIS** that runs ROS - **NOETIC**.

-The steps to setup and run the **Turtle Bot 3** are given on the [official website of ROBOTIS](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/).
+The steps to setup and run the **Turtle Bot 3** are given on the [official website] of ROBOTIS (https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/).

 Pre-requisites:
 * Differential Drive Robot that runs ROS NOETIC